hasura/graphql-data-specification/README.md

 #### GraphQL field to select one model or a list of models

 Follows the following convention:
-- GraphQL field name: ModelName or ModelName_One
+- GraphQL field name: ModelName or ModelNameList
 - GraphQL field arguments:
 	- where: ModelBooleanExpression
 	- limit, offset
 	- order_by: ModelSortExpression
-- GraphQL field selection set:
+- GraphQL field type (selection set):
 	- The fields of the model
 	- For each edge:
 		- A field that represents select one instance or a list of instances from the edge